 Does having an episode of seizure means I have epilepsy?

 No, if you had one episode of seizure, it does not mean you have epilepsy.
 Seizures can happen for other reasons as well.
 Some reasons include low blood sugar, high fever, and withdrawal from alcohol or drug.

 Most people with epilepsy do not die from it.
-But the risk is higher in some cases such as brain tumour or stroke, falls or injuries, and seizures that last more than 5 minutes (status epilepticus).
+But the risk is higher in some cases such as brain tumor or stroke, falls or injuries, and seizures that last more than 5 minutes (status epilepticus).
 Very rarely, there are cases of sudden unexpected death in epilepsy (SUDEP).